blockwell-ai/docs/docs/tools/bw/getting-started.md

 bw is a command-line application, so you'll first need the files to run it.
 We have not released the tool openly at this point.

-If you'd like access to the tool, contact us at blockwell@blockwell.ai.
+If you'd like access to the tool, contact us [on Telegram](http://t.me/Blockwell).

 ## Basic Usage